GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   When you click on the “Organizations” tab, you’ll go to the main Organizations page that lists all the Organizations in inventory.data.gov.
 To find your Organization, you can search for it in the search bar on the page.
 When you click on your Organization, all the datasets for the Organization will be displayed.
 There’s an Admin button on the upper right for Administrators.
 By clicking on it, you get the main information about the Organization, including a tab for “Members.”

   Clicking on “Members” brings up all the Members of the Organization who can add and edit datasets.
 Clicking on the Add Members button gives you the option of adding an existing user of inventory.data.gov to your Organization.
-Before you can add Members to your organization, the new Member has to complete initial log in on inventory.data.gov using the OMB MAX, 2FA or PIV authentication.
+Before you can add Members to your organization, the new Member has to complete initial log in on inventory.data.gov using login.gov.
 In addition, agency users with Administrator access are requested to coordinate the addition of new members with the Data.gov PMO, so that the documentation requirements for additional accounts are met.

   ![members](../../assets/media/66859471-65c44480-ef59-11e9-9946-f612cc306800.jpg)